 The TST is governed and administered according to a by-law under its control.
 A Board of Trustees makes governance-level decisions about the affairs of the consortium.
-Academic Council, with representation from each member institution and the University of Toronto, establishes common academic policies and procedures, including standards for admission and graduation.
+Academic Council, with representation from each member institution, the TST Faculty, and the University of Toronto, establishes common academic policies and procedures, including standards for admission and graduation.